-- a) Represent a discrete unit of work which is complete and assessable. - b) Provide what is expected to be covered in the unit to learn a certain complete activity of job tasks.
+- i. use language which is precise and consistent with the appropriate grammatical structure; - ii. use a clear, unambiguous active verb or verbs to describe the action required; - iii. represent a discrete unit of work which is complete and assessable rather than a procedural step or operation; - iv. descriptor provide what is expected to be covered in the unit to learn a certain complete activity of a job tasks.

-4.1.6 Elements of Competence
+4.1.5 Elements of Competence